 • Improved communication: Employees can communicate with this chatbot to get answers to HR questions.
 Some employees might feel reluctant to ask specific HR questions from HR professionals, but with AI-powered chatbots, they can get quick and consistent responses without too much stress.
 This also helps to reduce the workload on HR personnel.

 • Recognition and rewards: AI-powered tools make it easier to track employee performance.
 The traditional method of monitoring employee progress leaves room for bias and favoritism, as HR personnel may focus more on the progress of some employees than others.
 While some bias can be detected in some AI systems, on balance, they are designed to reduce bias and level the playing field, so to speak.
-AI chatbots like ChatGPT can also provide real-time feedback, recognition, and rewards.
+AI chatbots like ChatGPT can provide real-time feedback, recognition, and rewards.
 This can help inspire employees, improve their productivity, and boost job satisfaction.
-Regardless of which side of the AI coin you fall on, people, success platforms like eLeaP provide a reliable and easy-to-use platform to monitor your employee progress.
+Regardless of which side of the AI coin you fall on, people and success platforms like eLeaP provide a reliable and easy-to-use platform to monitor your employee’s progress.

 Predicting Employee Behavior